 AIDS patients have a severe dysfunction of T cell-mediated immunity and suffer from recurrent infections with these agents.

 B lymphocytes, or B cells, are bone marrow-derived antibody-secreting cells that express surface immunoglobulin on their surfaces.

-B1 and B2 cells are both are populations of B cells
+B1 and B2 cells both are populations of B cells

 - B1-develop earliest during ontogeny.
 Most express CD5.
-They are the source of “natural” antibodies are low affinity, IgM, and polyreactive, recognizing both common pathogens and autoantigens.
+They are the source of “natural” antibodies, express high levels of IgM, are polyreactive, recognizing both common pathogens and autoantigens.

 Specific immune responses can be differentiated into two major categories based on whether B or T cells are primarily involved.